-2.1 Developments in 2017 Areas of Oversight Focus
+2.1 Developments in 2018 Areas of Oversight Focus

-In the 2017 Assessment, RITS was found to have observed all of the relevant Principles and no recommendations were made.
-9 However, the 2017 Assessment noted that Payments Policy Department would monitor progress in two areas of oversight focus, related to work to ensure that RITS remains resilient in the face of evolving cyber-security threats.
+In the 2018 Assessment, RITS was found to have observed all of the relevant Principles and no recommendations were made.9 However, the 2018 Assessment noted that Payments Policy Department would monitor progress in two areas, related to work to ensure that RITS remains resilient in the face of evolving cyber-security threats.
 Table 1 summarises these areas and progress by the Bank during the assessment period.